Skip to Content

 Tucked away in the hollow thorns of the African acacia tree, you’ll find a little miracle.
 Colonies of fierce ants form a secret little alliance with the tree!

-For the ants, the thorny home is quite the safe haven.
+For the ants, the thorny home is quite a safe haven.
 And in return?
 They serve as the tree’s bodyguard!
-The ants immediately gather up and are ready to fight any herbivores that dare to feast on the tree’s leaves.
+The ants immediately gather and are ready to fight any herbivores that dare to feast on the tree’s leaves.

 Their defense doesn’t stop there—ants also clear away any competing plants around the base of the tree, ensuring their host thrives.